aidanwilliams01/object-oriented-javascript-independent-project/README.md

 Code: myPizza.calculatePrice()
 Expected output: 21

+Test: It should return the price of a given pizza object using an updated price formula.
+Code: myPizza.calculatePrice()
+Expected output: 19

 Describe: Order()

 Test: "It should return an Order object with one property for the current price"